nigelmann/res-http/README.md

 }, 2000)
 ```
 This simple JS code makes a request every 2 seconds to the dynamic server to ask for the current time it then updates the DOM to display the time in a human readable format.
+We use the fetch API to make requests as, for what we do here, it essentialy does the same thing as jQuery's AJAX features, but with a lot less overhead.

 We added the route `/now` to the dynmic servers.
 It simply adds the current server time to the returned json
 ```js